Apollinare Osadca

-Apollinare Osadca, AIA (born Apolonary Osadca; November 12, 1916 – September 15, 1997) was a Ukrainian-American architect active in New York City.
+Apollinare Osadca, AIA (November 12, 1916 – September 15, 1997) was a Ukrainian-American architect active in New York City.

 Early life and education

 Osadca was born in Woloshchyna, Austria-Hungary, now Ternopil Oblast, Ukraine.
 He earned a diploma in engineering and architecture at the Polytechnic of Lviv in occupied USSR in 1942.
-He emigrated to the United States in 1949 after staying in a displaced persons camp after the war.
+He emigrated to the United States in 1949 after staying in a displaced person's camp after the war.

 Architectural practice

 Osadca founded his firm practicing under his own name in 1955 and was registered as an architect in Connecticut, Louisiana, New Jersey, New York, and Pennsylvania.
 In 1970, his offices were located in Forest Hills, Queens.
 His primary clients were Ukrainian groups in the Northeast United States, and his principal works included Sacred Heart Convent (Astoria, New York; 1962), the Ukrainian National Home (Hartford, Connecticut; 1965), Holy Cross Ukrainian Cathedral Church (Astoria, New York; 1966), St. Nicholas Ukrainian Cathedral Church (Passaic, New Jersey; 1969), and St. Volodymyr Ukrainian Cathedral Church (Glen Spey, New York; 1969).